bronson113/dino_learn/README.md

 Dino_learn
 ==========
-a hopefully fully self learning dinosaur game player first project on machine learning
+a hopefully fully self learning dinosaur game player. first project on machine learning.
-still working on actual learning stuff
+still working on actual learning stuff.
-if anyone wants to contribute to this project, feels free to submit pull requests
+if anyone wants to contribute to this project, feels free to submit pull requests.

 Currently finished
 ==================